AlvinCoded/theater-ticket-booking-system/README.md

 ## 📝 License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0.

 ## 🙏 Acknowledgments

 - Java Swing documentation
+- JCommon documentation
+- JDatePicker documentation
+- Joda Time documentation
+- JFreeChart documentation
+- JavaFX documentation

 ---
 ⚠️ **Note**: This project uses MySQL for data persistence.
 Ensure MySQL Server is running and properly configured before launching the application.
 For production use, additional security measures and features would be necessary.